Jonathan-R-Anderson/nullchan/README.md

 ### Without Docker

 Note that building without Docker takes a lot less time but is less straightforward and does not simulate a production environment.
-If you're interested in working on Maniwani, this is a good setup option, but otherwise you're probably better off using Docker to test or deploy a Maniwani instance.
+If you're interested in working on Nullchan, this is a good setup option, but otherwise you're probably better off using Docker to test or deploy a Nullchan instance.

-Python 3.4+ in addition to Pipenv and npm are required for installation, but I currently use 3.6 for developing Maniwani; if you're having problems with 3.4, file a bug report, but also try 3.6 if you can.
+Python 3.4+ in addition to Pipenv and npm are required for installation, but I currently use 3.6 for developing Nullchan; if you're having problems with 3.4, file a bug report, but also try 3.6 if you can.
 To install everything save for `ffmpeg` (see the following "Notes on ffmpeg" section for more), run the following commands in this directory: